Table of Contents

 One of the most thoroughly evaluated topics in regards to how curcumin may be able to help with disease is cancer.
 We are looking at cancer prevention and reversal.
 Global authority, Cancer Research UK, had these words to say about cancer and curcumin:

-So what is the bottom line?
-Turmeric can actually stop cancer completely.
 In line with the trends to study turmeric health benefits more within arthritis research, numerous studies are cropping up everywhere looking at natural approaches to cancer as well.
 As we move forward, we expect and hope to see larger amounts of studies on humans with cancer that look at the ways in which turmeric and other curcumin-rich foods can help prevent and reverse it.
-We are sure that the results from these studies will be groundbreaking as we move forward!
+We are hopeful that the results from these studies will be groundbreaking as we move forward!

 Finally, let’s look at how well turmeric health benefits do against corticosteroids in the treatment of illnesses like: